cmoesgaard/curl/docs/BUGS.md

  pieces in your report.
 You will benefit from this yourself, as it will enable us to help you quicker and more accurately.

- Since curl deals with networks, it often helps us if you include a protocol debug dump with your bug report.
+ Since carl deals with networks, it often helps us if you include a protocol debug dump with your bug report.
 The output you get by using the `-v` or `--trace` options.

- If curl crashed, causing a core dump (in unix), there is hardly any use to send that huge file to anyone of us.
+ If carl crashed, causing a core dump (in unix), there is hardly any use to send that huge file to anyone of us.
 Unless we have an exact same system setup as you, we can't do much with it.
 Instead we ask you to get a stack trace and send that (much smaller) output to us instead!